Jewish Museum (Manhattan): Later years (1970s–1990s)

+21st century (2000–present)

 Today, the museum also provides educational programs for adults and families, organizing concerts, films, symposiums and lectures related to its exhibitions.
 Joan Rosenbaum was the museum's director from 1981 until her retirement in 2010.
 In 2006, the museum broke with its longstanding policy of being closed for Sabbath observance by offering free of charge public admission on Saturdays.
 In 2011 the museum named Claudia Gould as its new director.

-In 2012 Claudia Gould hired Jens Hoffmann Deputy Director, Exhibitions and Public Programs.
-In early December 2017, the Jewish Museum suspended Hoffmann from his position following allegations of sexual harassment leveled against him by multiple staff members.
-In the wake of that decision, the Honolulu Biennial cut its ties with Hoffmann, the Museum of Contemporary Art Detroit suspended him from his role as chief curator at large (a position from which he resigned later that month) and the Kadist Art Foundation similarly suspended him from his position as curator and adviser.
-The 3rd People's Biennial was supposed to take place at the Indianapolis Museum of Contemporary Art in 2019, with Hoffmann co-directing; however, the museum suspended its involvement with Hoffmann after the sexual harassment allegations at the Jewish Museum were not resolved.
-On December 17, 2017, the Jewish Museum terminated Hoffmann after a review of the allegations.
-Hoffmann denied "knowingly or purposefully [behaving] in a bullying, intimidating, harassing, or sexually inappropriate manner."
+In 2020, the museum commissioned conceptual artist Lawrence Weiner to create a public work in the form of a large banner hung on the museum's facade.
+Facing 5th Avenue, it was titled All the stars in the sky have the same face, with text in English, Hebrew and Arabic.

 In 2022, Yale University historian Michael Casper criticized the museum's exhibition on Jonas Mekas for its lack of treatment of Mekas's role in editing two pro-Nazi newspapers during World War II.
-Cultural historian Jeffrey Shandler told the Jewish Telegraphic Agency, “It would be problematic anywhere, in any museum.
+Cultural historian Jeffrey Shandler told the Jewish Telegraphic Agency, "It would be problematic anywhere, in any museum.
 But I think it is doubly so in a Jewish museum.
-It really raises questions about their understanding of their mission.”
+It really raises questions about their understanding of their mission."

-Architecture
+The Russ & Daughters Cafe at the museum closed in 2020 due to the COVID-19 pandemic in New York City.
+In November 2024, the restaurateur David Teyf opened a restaurant named Lox in the museum.
+The Jewish Museum completed a $14.5 million expansion of the Warburg House's third and fourth floors in October 2025, designed by United Network Studio and New Affiliates Architecture.
+The project added the Robert and Tracey Pruzan Center for Learning to the fourth floor, which was opened to the public for the first time.
+In addition, four galleries were added on the third floor, an existing gallery on the third floor was expanded, and an exhibit about the museum's collection was added to the third floor.

+Building

-The Felix M. Warburg House was constructed in François I (or châteauesque) style, 1906-1908 for Felix and Frieda Warburg, designed by C.P.H.
+The Felix M. Warburg House was constructed in François I (or châteauesque) style, 1906–1908 for Felix and Frieda Warburg, designed by C.P.H.
 Gilbert.
 François I style was originally found in New York City in the late 19th century through the works of Richard Morris Hunt.
 Hunt was a renowned architect throughout the Northeast, particularly in New England and was one of the first American architects to study at the elite Ecole des Beaux-Arts in Paris, France.
 C.P.H.
 Gilbert was an apprentice of Hunt and emulated Hunt's classic Châteauesque style for the Warburg house while also adding some Gothic features.
 The original house is built in limestone with mansard roofs, dripping moldings, and gables.
 This architectural style was based on French revivalism and exuded wealth, a point which Felix Warburg wanted to make to his neighbors.
 It featured a green yard in front of the house, which was later converted into the museum's entrance.